GrouP Courses

 Connect with Alissa now.

-Alissa teaches a variety of creative writing and literature classes throughout he calendar year, including a popular and longstanding Writer's Workshop.
-Space in classes is limited, and some courses are available through referral/pre-approval only.
-Classes are synchronous and hosted online.
-Some in-person offerings will become available in future.
+Alissa teaches a variety of creative writing and literature courses throughout the year, including her popular and longstanding Writer's Workshop.
+Enrollment is limited to ensure personalized attention, and some courses are available by referral or pre-approval only.
+All classes are currently held online in a live, synchronous format.
+In-person offerings will be introduced in the future.

-Check back regularly for course schedules, descriptions and registration information.
+Check back regularly for current course schedules, detailed descriptions, and registration information.

-Check back regularly for course schedules, descriptions and registration information.
+Check back regularly for current course schedules, detailed descriptions, and registration information.

 Current Course Offerings